Ipposnif/PS100Test/README.md

 # PS100Test
 The PS-100 is a 16-bit resistive temperature-compensated soil moisture sensor, ideal for the continuous monitoring of wet cultivations.
 This serves as an illustrative guide on how to establish a 1-Wire connection and utilize the PS100 with Arduino UNO.
-The pull-up resistor can have a value ranging from 2 to 10 kOhm.
+The pull-up resistor on the 1-Wire line (yellow) can have a value ranging from 2 to 10 kOhm.

 ![](https://www.ipposnif.com/img/github/ps100_fritzing.png)